Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

-We have built and Evaluated a Driver Activity Monitoring system proof of concept which is based on a camera to monitor driver alertness that not only recognizes the driver but also checks his or her level of alertness while driving the vehicle.
+We have built and Evaluated a Driver Alertness Monitoring system proof of concept which is based on a camera to monitor driver alertness that not only recognizes the driver but also checks his or her level of alertness while driving the vehicle.